djstockma/wiki-rag-enhancer/readme.md

 # Wikipedia Checker – RAG Project

 This project uses Retrieval-Augmented Generation (RAG) to compare real-world source articles to Wikipedia and suggest factual improvements.
+The project uses mariadb-vector as a vector database, and openai to for comparing the source to wikipedia data.

+This project was a part of MariaDB AI_RAG hackathon.

 ## Requirements
 Aside from packages in requirements.txt: